MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

         ![visual studio uitest new](walkthrough-images/visualstudio-uitest-new.png)

+        > [!TIP]
-        **Note:** You can find more information on how to create a UITest project and configure it for your app by [the following link](https://docs.microsoft.com/appcenter/test-cloud/preparing-for-upload/xamarin-ios-uitest).
+        > You can find more information on how to create a UITest project and configure it for your app by [the following link](https://docs.microsoft.com/appcenter/test-cloud/preparing-for-upload/xamarin-ios-uitest).

     - Create a basic test to run the app and use some of the Swift SDK features.
 Our test activates the app, tries to log in and then presses the cancel button: